Report a Violation

 Receive a Notice

-If you have received a notice and have any concerns, please contact your ward officer:
+If you have received a notice and have any concerns, please contact an officer:

 Why Do Cities Have Code Enforcement?